Wytamma/shiny-github/README.md

 ## Introduction

-This is a simple guide to hosting client side web apps on github for free.
-This is a great way to host your web apps for free and also to learn about git and github.
+This is a simple guide to hosting client-side web apps on GitHub for free.
+This is a great way to host your web apps for free and also to learn about Git and GitHub.
+The template uses `shinylive` to build a WebAssembly/JavaScript version of the shiny app in `src`.
+GitHub Pages is used to host the web app.
+This process is all automatically handled by GitHub Actions every time the shiny app source code changes.

 ## Steps